shawkysobhy/WeathAir/README.md

 ---

+### note

+- app not great as ux and ui but i make it simple and functional to finish task in deadline

-you can download repo and install and run with npm i ,npm run dev i aware of set .env public and .env must be ignored but i make it public to enable reviewer to run project easily without add manually
+- you can download repo and install and run with npm i ,npm run dev i aware of set .env public and .env must be ignored but i make it public to enable reviewer to run project easily without add manually